(Unless you can handle the workflow)

-An issue I see come up again and again is indie filmmakers shooting a format that they can’t handle in production, post production or in delivery (like 4k, 5k, 6k or 8k).
-Currently the big buzz word is UHD (Ultra High Definition).
+An issue I see come up again, and again is indie filmmakers shooting a format that they can’t handle in production, post-production or in delivery (like 4k, 5k, 6k or 8k).
+Currently, the big buzzword is UHD (Ultra High Definition).

 Now while having a larger image to play with is better it does bring a ton of baggage along with it.
-RED Cameras started popularizing 4K with it’s first camera the RED ONE.
+RED Cameras started popularizing 4K cameras with its first camera the RED ONE.
 It was so far beyond anything else on the market at the time that it ignited the imagination of indie filmmakers everywhere.

 More Hard Drives

 On those films with really small budgets, every minute you have on set is precious.
-If you only have two solid state capture cards and two back up hard drives to transfer them too, then you might be waiting to shoot.
+If you only have two solid-state capture cards and two back up hard drives to transfer them too, then you might be waiting to shoot.
 You might shoot through a card faster than a DIT can download, check it and transfer it to your back up drive.

 4K Post Production